Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Abhishek Khaitan

-Premium Black, we had gone for a packaging change gradually.
-We have extended to all the states now and in fact last quarter the brand did extremely well.
-It grew by 40% and overall we’ve been plucked this year and I think now it’s back into a growth trajectory and as far as after that goes, which is in the after dark growth, it has grown very well.
+Harit, 8PM Premium Black, we had gone for a packaging change.
+Gradually we have extended to all the states now and in fact last quarter the brand did extremely well.
+It grew by 40% and overall, we’ve been plus this year and I think now it’s back into a growth trajectory.
+And as far as After Dark goes, which is in the — After Dark goes, it has grown very well.
 For the quarter we’ve grown again at 40% and for the entire year it’s up by 80%.
 So I think both the brands are on the right trajectory right now.

 Harit Kapoor

 The second thing was on the Scotland subsidiary.
-So just explain a little bit about.
-How this helps in terms of, you know, your procurement and what benefits you get out of this as well as is there any investment required this one.
+So just explain a little bit about how this helps in terms of, your procurement and what benefits you get out of this as well as is there any investment required this one?

 Abhishek Khaitan